top of page

 It was a balmy type of day, warm and humid but cooling rapidly under an overcast sky.
 It seemed to get darker and colder as the evening fell.
 It was approaching darkness when a Three-Star Jeep drove past and the silence caught us all off guard.
 It was a driver and George Patton, who reached over and leaned on the horn. ‘’Get out my way!.....
 Now!’’
 The asphalt was still smoldering and setting into place and I wasn’t about to let anyone pass right now.
 I rushed to the front to intercept him, knowing that this was not going to end well for one of us.
 But Patton’s jeep would get stuck in the asphalt and his ass would be stuck and then I would be watching the rest of the war from inside the brig!

 I had to be the one to tell the General to wait.
 I held my hand up and looked his driver right in the eye.
 I was far too afraid to look at Patton the same way! ‘’Let me through, now!’’
 He ordered. ‘’I can’t do that Sir.
 The asphalt would swallow your jeep and it isn’t ready!’’
 Patton was always in a hurry.
-I don’t think anyone saw him sit still, but it is why we respected him so much.
+I don’t think anyone saw him sit still, but that is why we respected him so much.

 I remember being surprised that he didn’t travel with more detail around him.
 There were two jeeps – his and a jeep behind his that had a driver and two machine-gunners.
 Patton never realized the risk or the danger he was in, and if he did, he never showed it to anyone.
 He wanted to be seen as ‘one of the guys’ but he also wanted to be seen as ‘’the leader of one of the guys.’’
 It seemed that Patton lived by no law other than his own.

 ‘’Hand me the canteen,’’ Patton demanded of his driver.
-The driver reached for one and Patton barked, ‘’No, not that one, THAT one.’’
-The driver reached around his seat and pulled a canteen out and Patton took a swig. ‘’Ahhh, a good shot of whiskey keeps a man’s temper down.’’
+The driver reached for one, and Patton barked, ‘’No, not that one, THAT one.’’
+The driver reached around his seat and pulled a canteen out, and Patton took a swig. ‘’Ahhh, a good shot of whiskey keeps a man’s temper down.’’
 While I would have loved to drink with the General, I didn’t offer.
 I nodded and waited and wondered how good whiskey could be if it in a canteen.

 I had a Captain pull up beside me.
 It was Captain William Thomas of the 59th Army Air Corps.
-Although he seemed to come from nowhere, he was very aware of the road building and he told me very quietly that the asphalt was cooling a bit.
+Although he seemed to come from nowhere, he was very aware of the road building, and he told me very quietly that the asphalt was cooling a bit.
 Patton overheard this.
 You can see that this was good news for the General. ‘’When will it be ready?
 I need to go!’’

 Captain Thomas was unconcerned with rank.
 ‘Sir, it will take some time.
-Believe me we know what we are doing.
+Believe me, we know what we are doing.
 It seems as if I have paved almost the entire state of Georgia, it will be ready when I say it is ready.
-We're paving landing strips too. ’’
+We're paving landing strips, too. ’’

 ‘’Oh wow!’’
 I thought Captain Thomas was cooked right there.

-Fortunately Patton waited.
+Fortunately, Patton waited.
 We distracted him with the suggestion that he could turn around and grab a bite to eat.
-He drove back the way he came and we didn’t see him for several hours, and by that time, the road was ready.
+He drove back the way he came, and we didn’t see him for several hours, and by that time, the road was ready.

-Meanwhile, The British had gone into Norway in 1941 and they landed without the Germans firing a shot.
+Meanwhile, the British had gone into Norway in 1941, and they landed without the Germans firing a shot.
 There was a German trawler floating on the water that was seized by the British.
-Now their objective was to blow up the ‘fish-oil’ factories which had been transformed into glycerin factories.
+Now their objective was to blow up the ‘fish-oil’ factories, which had been transformed into glycerin factories.
 That’s an explosive chemical!
-The Brits really surprised the Germans, and several of the British soldiers couldn’t resist using the post office to write Hitler themselves, asking him, ‘’where were all these Germans you said were here?’’
+The Brits really surprised the Germans, and several of the British soldiers couldn’t resist using the post office to write Hitler themselves, asking him, "Where were all these Germans you said were here?’’

 The ‘’Enigma Machine’’ captured in Norway.
 This was among the first ones adopted by the ‘’Reichsmarine’’ (German Naval Forces)

 The commanders rounded up several dozen Norwegian collaborators and two hundred Germans.
-They also captured a German ‘’Enigma’’ machine.
+They also captured a German "Enigma’’ machine.
 This gave the Brits mastery over the seas that the Germans would never recapture.
 These were just raids into Norway, but they convinced Hitler to keep a quarter of a million troops in Norway that could have been used elsewhere.
 It was blunder after blunder for Hitler.
 Every so often, the British and Americans would send an elite crack group to undermine the Germans.
 Early on they made it hard on the Germans but as effective as they were, commando raids were not enough to stop the Nazis.

 It took a clandestine operation that we found out about in drips and drops throughout the war.
-They were called the SOE (Special Operations Executive) and they were mighty tough.
-We could seldom decide what direction to move but for whatever the reason, I was always invited in to the ‘’think-tank.’’
+They were called the SOE (Special Operations Executive), and they were mighty tough.
+We could seldom decide what direction to move, but for whatever the reason, I was always invited into the ‘’think-tank.’’
 As for the SOE, they were very secretive and they worked alongside the Resistance Movement.
 Their agents and equipment were flown in with top-secret clearance as the increasingly larger resistance movement began to expand.
 The work of SOE soldiers was perilous and life was short.

 I never questioned what our role was.
 When we found ourselves in Europe, we were put to work with the Army National Guard with the specific purpose of building roads, train-tracks, supply depots, and prisons.
 As the war was coming to an end, more and more POWs were under our control.

-It was the final months of the war and it seemed obvious that the everyday German soldier lost his will to fight.
-More and more they surrendered.
+It was the final months of the war, and it seemed obvious that the everyday German soldier lost his will to fight.
+More and more, they surrendered.
 Some of these Germans were disguised as civilians, sometimes wearing the clothes of the civilians they killed.
 We dealt with them extra special.
 Let's just say, they weren't there to see the end.

-Building a Prison in Three Days for the German High-Command
+Building a Prison in Three Days for the German High Command

 This all set the stage for my single biggest moment in my military career.

 Wow, what a huge responsibility.
 I had all of three days to get this in order.
-Well nothing is impossible – nothing, when you have a good team of guys alongside you.
-I was lucky because I was well connected, and the supply depot at Arlon was great about getting us things like barbed-wire and electrical supplies.
+Well, nothing is impossible – nothing, when you have a good team of guys alongside you.
+I was lucky because I was well connected, and the supply depot at Arlon was great about getting us things like barbed wire and electrical supplies.
 Another depot was great at pulling in lumber and building pontoons so that we could quickly transport the things we needed to transport.

-We got everything together in about three days and before I knew it I had a bunch of fighter planes circling overhead, escorting a convoy of the German High Command into our camp.
+We got everything together in about three days, and before I knew it I had a bunch of fighter planes circling overhead, escorting a convoy of the German High Command into our camp.
 We cut those hotel room doors in half so we could keep the lower half of the door locked at all times and keep the prisoners in their cells.
 The next step was to install steel rods in the windows to keep the Germans from escaping through the windows.

-Within three days we had that compound all finished up.
-All of the high command was there except for the top dog who’d killed himself.
+Within three days, we had that compound all finished up.
+All of the high command was there except for the top dog, who’d killed himself.
 I believe his name was Himmler.
 Sometimes I remember better than others (laughs).
 My platoon was the only American unit that knew what was going on there.
-It was an extremely classified mission.
-We were there about three more days and we moved from there to Marseilles, France to be with the rest of the company.
-We were in Marseilles for about a month before we shipped out for Japan.

 The cells were barely 6x9 and were reinforced with lead doors.
 The only light they were allowed to see was a small bulb that was shined through the door.
 We didn't have the time to rewire the place and it wouldn't have been safe to do so anyway.
 Too many things can go wrong there.
 The rooms were dank places.
 We wanted this to be a prison after-all.

 Well, Arthur Seyss-Inquart came away with the highest score.
 His eyes were all over the place, constantly scanning, looking.
-It totally stood in contrast to the rest of them who stared straight ahead.
-When he was sentenced to die he actually seemed happy about it.
+It totally stood in contrast to the rest of them, who stared straight ahead.
+When he was sentenced to die, he actually seemed happy about it.
 He did not want to die in prison after many years.
 I wondered how many of them felt that way once they were sentenced.

 As promised, on the morning of the fourth day, a number of airplanes began to circle overhead and there was a load of tension and activity.
 P-47’s and P-51’s were new to the Air Force and yet they were used overhead for this occasion.

-Then - Sentries and Military Police began to line up on the sides of the streets and sharpshooters took their places in the buildings nearby.
+Then, Sentries and Military Police began to line up on the sides of the streets, and sharpshooters took their places in the buildings nearby.
 More and more military officials and high-ranking officers began to show up.

 It dawned on me that I wasn’t cleaned up for this.
-I had been driving hard, three straight days with little-to-no-rest.
-I was really smelly you know.
-I didn’t smoke back then but I reeked so bad that I smoked a cigar to try to make myself smell better!
+I had been driving hard, three straight days with little to no rest.
+I was really smelly, you know.
+I didn’t smoke back then, but I reeked so bad that I smoked a cigar to try to make myself smell better!
 That’s how bad I thought I stunk.

 So now it begins --- One-by-one, this convoy of military vehicles arrives with the German high-command and various sympathizers from Norway, Sweden, France, and Italy were brought in.
 At first, we were rushed to line up to receive them.
 It was eerie, really eerie.